ItsBlackZlol/justudyil-website/README.md

 ## Thanks
 I would like to thank these people:
-> Ofeki - The readme file is a template yoinked from him.
+> Ofeki - The readme file is a template that we yoinked from him.

 > A random website - We yoinked the Navbar their tutorial showed, too :)
 ## Contact